-Priyanka meets anti-CAA activists in Varanasi, says govt acting against constitution
+Priyanka meets anti-CAA activists in Varanasi, says govt acting against Constitution

-Congress general secretary Priyanka Gandhi Vadra on Friday visited Prime Minister Narendra Modi's constituency, meeting activists held during protests against the amended Citizenship Act and accusing the government of acting against the Constitution.
-"They were holding a peaceful agitation," she said.

-Priyanka met activist couple Ekta Shekar Singh and her husband Ravi Shekhar, who were arrested.
-"Ekataji's little daughter was waiting for her.
-They told me everything.
-Injustice was meted out to them.
-They were thrown in jail, kept there for 15 days and serious charges were levelled against them.
+Priyanka singled out couple Ekta Shekar Singh and Ravi Shekhar while praising the activists.
+The two were arrested and later released on bail.
+"Ekataji's little daughter was waiting for her (to return from jail),” she said.

+She also met Dalit worker Anup Shramik, Banaras Hindu University (BHU) students, and members of the National Students Union of India (NSUI).
+Varanasi saw anti-CAA protests on December 19 when several activists, including BHU students, were arrested.

-"I am proud that they struggled and raised their voice for their country.
-Whatever the government is doing is anti-constitutional," Priyanka told reporters.
-During her four-hour visit, Priyanka paid obeisance at Sant Ravidas temple.
-Later she reached Shrimath on boat and met social activists and those held "illegally and lodged in jail by the Yogi Adityanath government," a Congress statement said.
+Priyanka Gandhi offered prayers at Sant Ravidas temple and Kashi Vishwanath temple.
+She also undertook a boat ride to reach Shri Vidya Math and met those held "illegally and lodged in jail by the Yogi Adityanath government," a Congress statement said.

-Priyanka was also scheduled to visit Kashi Vishwanath temple before leaving for Jaipur.
-Priyanka met Dalit worker Anup Shramik, BHU student Deepak and students and representatives of civil society.
+Accompanied by state Congress leaders, she waved at party workers who raised slogans and followed her on other boats.
+She also met the NSUI members who won the recent student union elections at Sampurnanand Sanskrit University.

+This was Priyanka Gandhi’s fourth visit to Varanasi after becoming a party general secretary last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)